We determine prices for standing offers covering electricity retail services in Victoria – Victorian Default Offer prices.

 Electricity retailers must make the Victorian Default Offer available to customers who request it, but can continue to offer customers contracts that differ from the default offer, through market offers.

-If you are on a market offer, you can request to be moved on to the Victorian Default Offer tariffs, or use the default offer as a comparison to see if you're getting a good deal.
-Electricity retailers are required to calculate any discounts from the Victorian Default Offer tariff, known as the reference price.
-However, we recommend shopping around to find the right retail electricity offer for you.
+If you are on a market offer, you can request to be moved on to the Victorian Default Offer tariffs, or use the default offer as a comparison point to see if you are getting a good deal.
+The default offer will not necessarily be the lowest price available to you.
+We recommend shopping around to find the right retail electricity offer for you.

 Find out which offer you're on by asking your energy retailer or checking your bill.